Wealthsimple vs. RBC InvestEase in 2023

 Avoid any company involved in “severe controversies” (harassment claims, emissions test data falsification, etc).

 Assess all investment candidates based on environmental, social, and governance standards.

 They have a lot of math to back this up, which you can find on their website, but basically what it means for you is a collection of ETFs you can feel good about investing in.

 The bottom line here is that both Wealthsimple Invest and RBC InvestEase are dedicated to finding unproblematic investment options, not only environmentally but also socially and legally.
 RBC has a slight leg up on Wealthsimple in this area because they offer a wider selection of ETFs with lower average MERs, so if SRIs are your main focus, you may want to keep this in mind.

 Wealthsimple vs. RBC: Portfolio Options

 Both companies offer a variety of portfolio options.
-Wealthsimple offers 9 different portfolios at 3 levels of risk (3 standard portfolios, 3 SRIs, and 3 Halal options).
-They use a risk-tolerance value from 1-10 to determine the exact allocation of your portfolio, so there’s a good amount of customization.
+Wealthsimple offers standard, SRI, and Halal portfolios with a risk-tolerance value from 1-10.
+This value is based on information you provide and is used to determine the exact allocation of your portfolio, so there’s a good amount of customization.